gofiber/fiber/docs/extra/faq.md

 If you have questions or just want to have a chat, feel free to join us via this **&gt;** [**invite link**](https://gofiber.io/discord) **&lt;**.

 ![](/img/support-discord.png)

+## Does fiber support sub domain routing ?

+Yes we do, please refer to this issue on github for more info https://github.com/gofiber/fiber/issues/750